sailoog/openplotter-documentation/en/getting_started.md

 ---

-## Downloading and writing OpenPlotter RPI on an SD card
+## Downloading and installing OpenPlotter RPI on an SD card

-Download the last version from
+Download the last version of **OpenPlotter RPI** from

 http://sailoog.com/blog-categories/openplotter-rpi